-Under our Non-Employee Director Compensation Policy, all RSUs granted to non-employee directors will be settled for shares of our Class A common stock.
-These RSUs are subject to full accelerated vesting upon the sale of our company in a change in control transaction (as defined in our Non-Employee Director Compensation Policy).
+Under our non-employee director compensation program, all RSUs granted to non-employee directors will be settled for shares of our Class A common stock.
+The non-employee director compensation program provides that these RSUs are subject to full accelerated vesting upon the sale of our company in a Sale Event (as defined in our 2017 Equity Incentive Plan, as amended (the "2017 Plan")).

-The following table presents the total compensation for each person who served as a non-employee director during fiscal 2020.
-Other than as set forth in the table below, we did not pay any compensation or make any equity awards to our non-employee directors during fiscal 2020.
+The following table presents the total compensation for each person who served as a non-employee director during fiscal 2021.
+Other than as set forth in the table below, we did not pay any compensation or make any equity awards to our non-employee directors during fiscal 2021.
 Messrs.
 McKinnon and Kerrest, who were also our employees, received no compensation for their service as directors.
-The compensation received by Mr. McKinnon as CEO and by Mr. Kerrest as Chief Operating Officer is presented in "Executive Compensation-Fiscal 2020 Summary Compensation Table" below.
+The compensation received by Mr. McKinnon as CEO and by Mr. Kerrest as COO is presented in "Executive Compensation-Fiscal 2021 Summary Compensation Table" below.